-109. During the Class Period, as detailed herein, Defendants made false and misleading statements and engaged in a scheme to deceive the market and a course of conduct that artificially inflated the prices of FSC common stock and operated as a fraud or deceit on purchasers of FSC common stock during the Class Period.
-Later, when Defendants' prior misrepresentations and fraudulent conduct became apparent to the market, the price of FSC common stock fell precipitously, as the prior artificial inflation came out of the price.
-The 15% drop on February 9, 2015, when the truth was revealed about Defendants' prior misstatements and omissions, evidences that the losses incurred by Plaintiff and the Class were proximately caused by the false and misleading statements and omissions.
-As a result of their purchases of FSC common stock during the Class Period, Plaintiff and other members of the Class suffered economic loss, i.e., damages, under the federal securities laws.
+109. During the Class Period, as detailed herein, defendants made false and misleading statements and engaged in a scheme to deceive the market and a course of conduct that artificially inflated the prices of FSC common stock and operated as a fraud or deceit on purchasers of FSC common stock during the Class Period by misrepresenting FSC's business and prospects.
+Later, when defendants' prior misrepresentations and fraudulent conduct became apparent to the market, the price of FSC common stock fell precipitously, as the prior artificial inflation came out of the price over time.
+As a result of their purchases of FSC common stock during the Class Period, plaintiff and other members of the Class suffered economic loss, i.e., damages, under the federal securities laws.